theTish/Kia-iOS-Shortcuts/README.md

 # Kia-iOS-Shortcuts

-A method for creating iOS shortcuts that execute commands, such as Lock/Unlock, Start/Stop Climate.
+A Python Flask API for creating iOS shortcuts that execute commands, such as Lock/Unlock, Start/Stop Climate.

 ---
 ## Intro